AmourConnect/AmourConnect-server/api_server/doc_api.md

 *- The possible error message :*

-{ status: 401, message: error.message }
+{ status: 500, message: 'Internal Server Error' }

 ## To know if the user is connected or not /GET